 Less than a week after we became her forever family, she jumped right through our bamboo hedge chasing after a squirrel and sliced open the inside of her leg.
 The vet bills totaled over $500!
-Luckily a dog-loving friend had recommended PetFirst, so we were covered.
+Luckily a dog-loving friend had recommended dog insurance from PetFirst, so we were covered.
 Polly was fixed right up and the neighborhood squirrels are back to shivering in fear.

 Thank you, PetFirst!

 Our seven-year-old Chihuahua, Iggy, is a rascal.
 He’s always very lively, mischievous and playful but last year was a rough one for him.

 Suffering from severe gastric issues due to a gallbladder disease, Iggy was hospitalized for several days.
 When our regular vet could no longer treat Iggy, we were referred to a specialist in a distant town.
 There, we were given the choice of surgery to remove the gallbladder or a round of medications to try to treat it.
 I chose to try the medications and thank goodness, they worked.
 Our Iggy is once again healthy and happy.